ianbrandt/m2e-maven-dependency-plugin/README.md

-M2E connector for the Maven Dependency Plugin
+M2E connector for the Maven Dependency Plug-in
 =============================================

-This m2e connector for the Maven Dependency Plugin adds a lifecycle mapping for the [unpack Mojo](http://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html).
+This m2e connector for the Maven Dependency Plug-in adds a lifecycle mapping for the [Unpack Mojo](http://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html).
 It will be executed during incremental builds, and the configured outputDirectory will then be refreshed.

 Many thanks to [Fred Bricon](https://community.jboss.org/people/fbricon "Fred Bricon at JBoss") for his help on IRC;